Baked Ham and Cheese Rolls with Honey Mustard Glaze

 This post may contain affiliate links.
 Please read our disclosure policy.

-These ham and cheese rolls are layered with savory ham, filled with melty cheese, and covered in a mouthwatering, tangy honey and Dijon mustard glaze.
+These baked ham and cheese rolls are layered with savory ham, filled with melty cheese, and covered in a mouthwatering, tangy honey and Dijon mustard glaze.
 Using store-bought pizza dough is the time-saving trick that makes this recipe quick and easy.

 If you’re hosting a game day gathering, there’s one dish you can always depend on to be a hit: ham and cheese rolls.
 The irresistible combination of salty ham covered in melted cheese, warm pizza dough, and the most amazing honey-mustard glaze to ever grace a sandwich is what makes this dish disappear as soon as it hits the table.